charlesrocket/dorst/README.md

 ### Usage

-Run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets.
+To begin, run `dorst` to create a configuration file in `$HOME/.config/dorst` and set backup targets.
 Dørts will use `gitconfig`'s credential helper for the authentication if needed.

 `dorst /tmp/src-backups`